uw-madison-chem-shops/wisconsin-photoreactor/lightsource-leds/README.md

-# Lightsource LEDS
+# Photon Source LEDS

-The WPR light source is built around 3 high-power, monochromatic LEDs mounted onto an industry-standard 20 mm LED star package.
+The WPP photon source consists of 3 high-power, single-color LEDs mounted onto an industry-standard 20 mm LED star package.

-WPR-comptabile LED stars emitting narrow wavelength ranges across the UV-Visible spectrum are  available from multiple vendors.
+WPP-comptabile LED stars emitting narrow wavelength ranges across the UV-Visible spectrum are available from multiple vendors.
 A few are detailed below.

-CPR-comptabible custom LED stars mounted with 3.5 mm surface mount LEDs of any wavelength can be fabricated using a reflow oven.
+WPP-comptabible custom LED stars mounted with 3.5 mm surface mount LEDs of any wavelength can be fabricated using a reflow oven.
+See the fabrication instructions for more information.

 ## List of compatible commerical LED stars